 - Their child is close to CARES size limits

 Choosing between CARES and a car seat depends on your travel plans and your child’s comfort level.
+There is no single right answer — both options are FAA-approved and both are safer than a lap belt alone.

 Airline Compatibility and Seating Rules Parents Must Know